 We are all guilty of trying to troubleshoot our skin concerns, when most of the time we are exacerbating the situation.

 Skin Absolution: ThriveMedSpa.com speaks of their Deep Cleansing Facial, which includes a thorough skin assessment and evaluation.
 “We will determine if your skin is Dry, Normal, or Oily and use the proper 100% organic products to address your skin type.”
 Next, an exfoliation method which can include a manual brush, exfoliation scrub, or enzyme treatment is chosen, taking care of winter skin care mistake #4 – Forgetting to exfoliate, at the same time.

-These winter skin care mistakes can be avoided if you modify your approach to maintaining the skin in cold weather.
+These winter skin care mistakes can be avoided if you change your approach to maintaining the skin in cold weather.
 Never wait until a condition is so irritated that you are experiencing extreme pain and discomfort.
 Commissioning a team of experts (a.k.a. knowledgeable skin care professionals like those at Thrive Med Spa in Chicago) before your skin is in dire need means the difference between being happily proactive and not caught up in a painfully reactive treatment.

-Are you guilty of any of these 5 Winter Skin Care mistakes?
+Are you guilty of any of these winter skin care mistakes?

 About the author: Elizabeth Rago is a freelance writer specializing in health, wellness, and women’s lifestyle content, working with yoga studios, chiropractors, mental health, and wellness practitioners.
 Elizabeth writes the weekly column, The Circular Home for Chicago Shopping and is Senior Editor of All Things Girl, highlighting topics related to the modern domestic woman.
 Connect with Elizabeth on Twitter and Google+.